circuscode/huhu/readme.md

 # huhu

-Huhu is the WordPress Theme formerly running on [unmus.de](https://www.unmus.de/).
+Huhu is the WordPress Classic Theme formerly running on [unmus.de](https://www.unmus.de/).

 ## Description

-The WordPress Theme Huhu is a reengineered variant of the [Suidobashi Theme](https://www.elmastudio.de/wordpress-themes/suidobashi/) by [Elmastudio](https://www.elmastudio.de/).
+The WordPress Classic Theme Huhu is a reengineered variant of the [Suidobashi Theme](https://www.elmastudio.de/wordpress-themes/suidobashi/) by [Elmastudio](https://www.elmastudio.de/).
 It's created specially for [unmus.de](https://www.unmus.de/).
 Using huhu on other WordPress is not recommended.

 ## Supported WordPress Templates